tomascarreras1000/Research-Project-Group-Movement/docs/README.md

 So a simple approach to group momevemnt is to select all the entities and then calculate how to get from A to B for the first one in the list.
 The others, however, will take into account that this spot has already been taken and will get as their destiny a surrounding tile, if walkable.
 And like this from this unit onwards.
 This will be done using pathfinding.
 This will keep the group together, with the same destination, but without overlaps in the end so the player can continue treating them as individuals.

+### Approach

+Now that we have a basic idea of the most important concepts, we are going to look deeply into the matter of discussion.

+In group movement we could have 3 different approaches:

+ - **Flow-based:** The crowd as a whole is the main focus, not each unit.
+Individuals are equal and behavioural factors are heavily reduced.
+ - **Entity-based:** Every movement is determined by some global laws, which are enforced to the individuals of the group.
+ - **Agent-based:** Autonomous intelligent individuals.
+Action-reaction is local to each individual based on a set of rules.

+However, all of them refer to the same concept: **Steering behaviour**.
+In 1986 a computer model was developed to simulate coordinated animal motion, such as the movement of bird flocks.

+I will also introduce the concept of *Boids*, which is this  artificial life program that simulates the flocking behaviour of birds and is the short version of "bord-oid object".
+The rules applied in the simplest Boids world are as follows:

+ - **Separation:** steer to avoid crowding local flockmates
+ - **Aalignment:** steer towards the average heading of local flockmates
+ - **Cohesion:** steer to move towards the average position (center of mass) of local flockmates

+More complex rules can be added, such as obstacle avoidance and goal seeking.

 ***